The Aircraft Carrier Rock Climbing

 Take US Highway 24 south from I-70.
 Drive south through Minturn and up and over Battle Mountain.
 After about five miles of driving uphill, you will reach the top of Battle Mountain.
 After this, you will descend for about two miles before going over a large bridge.
 This is the Red Cliff bridge.
 Continue over the bridge and down the hill.
 At the bottom of the hill is the parking on the right for the Kluttergarden.
 Continue past this parking lot for about two miles before taking a right onto Homestake Road.
 Homestake Road is a dirt road and appears right before some switchbacks.
 Once you make a right on Homestake Road, continue down the road until you cross a bridge.
 Immediately after the bridge park on your right in a small two car pullout.
 Park here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Aircraft Carrier:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Aircraft Carrier:

 Featured Route For The Aircraft Carrier

 Route 3 5.10c 6b 20 VII 20 E2 5b Colorado

 : The Aircraft Carrier

 Start a little left of the first bolt.
 Clip first bolt from left-facing sidepull.
 Climb up and a little right through one jug and on to the face which is slabby, so just trust your feet.
 The feet are pretty decent, some get small.
 The crux for me was clipping and climbing past the fourth bolt.
 Use small crimps and dishes to climb up to a visible, left-sloping ledge.
 If you can clip the fourth bolt from below this ledge, do it.
 If not, climb a little past the ledge using crimps on and around the ...[more]
 Browse More Classics in Colorado

 Sep 26, 2012